jcmdln/ansible-collection-openbsd/openbsd_run/playbook/roles/openbsd.mail/README.md

 | mail                  | AAAA  | 3600 | 2001:db8::1

 ### User Sieve Example
-Below is an example of filtering mailing lists to another directory using the OpenBSD mailing list as an example:
+Below is an example of filtering mailing lists to a virtual folder using the OpenBSD mailing lists as a reference:

 ```sieve
 # ~/Mail/dovecot.sieve